ABI-Software/software-development-guidelines/README.md

-As GitHub is a centralised SaaS (Software as a Service) that does not have a generally available local deployment avenue (cost is prohibitive for academic projects), GitLab is often touted as the alternative should a local deployment is required.
-This is being investigated for PMR (Physiome Mode Repository) as that project make use of Git as the DVCS system and their users are starting to demand features like pull requests (which in GitLab they are termed "merge requests").
+As GitHub is a centralised SaaS (Software as a Service) that does not have a generally available local deployment avenue (cost is prohibitive for academic projects), GitLab is often touted as the alternative should a local deployment be required.
+This is being investigated for PMR (Physiome Mode Repository) as that project make use of Git as the DVCS system and users of PMR are starting to demand features like pull requests (GitLab uses the term "merge requests").
 Regardless of the future direction, the concepts between these two competing systems are similar and should apply in most cases.